Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Numerical Calculations Using Density-Dependent Magnetic Field

+which is taken to remain constant throughout the star.
+The integration proceeds outward until the smaller of the two pressures (here ${P_{\parallel T}}$) vanishes, defining the polar radius ${Z}$ through ${P_{\parallel T}(Z)=0}$.
+The equatorial radius is then given by

+and the total gravitational mass is ${M=m(r=R)}$.
+Physically, the deformation parameter ${\gamma}$ encodes the influence of magnetic anisotropy: strong magnetic field (with ${P_{\perp T}>P_{\parallel T}}$) lead to smaller $\gamma$, yielding a more oblate configuration.
+When the magnetic field is switched off (${B=0}$), the pressures become isotropic (${P_{\parallel T}=P_{\perp T}}$) and ${\gamma=1}$, smoothly recovering the standard TOV equations for non-magnetized, spherically symmetric compact stars.

-\section{Numerical calculations using Density-dependent Magnetic Field}
+\section{Numerical Calculations Using Density-Dependent Magnetic Field}

-As discussed in \cite{Terr21,Sahoo24}, integrating the differential equations for parallel and perpendicular pressures from Eqs.~\eqref{eq:tov} yields two corresponding energy densities $\epsilon_{\parallel T}$ and $\epsilon_{\perp T}$, obtained through interpolation at each step.
-This reflects an anisotropic mass distribution.
-To incorporate this anisotropy into the stellar structure equations, the energy density can be expressed accordingly, as outlined in \cite{Terr21,Sahoo24},
+As discussed in~\cite{Terr21,Sahoo24}, integrating the differential equations for the parallel and perpendicular pressures from Eqs.~\eqref{eq:tov} yields two corresponding total energy densities ${\epsilon_{\parallel T}}$ and ${\epsilon_{\perp T}}$, at each radial point.
+These are interpolated step by step during the numerical integration reflecting the anisotropic mass distribution within the magnetized quark star.
+To include this anisotropy consistently in the stellar structure equations, the total energy density is expressed as an average over the two components~\cite{Terr21,Sahoo24}:

-We use the average energy density to update the right-hand side of Eq.~\eqref{eq:mtov}, preserving the effects of mass density anisotropy.
-Eq.~\eqref{eq:mtov} is then solved numerically with the specified boundary conditions to obtain the masses and radii of deformed magnetized quark stars, incorporating a chemical potential-dependent magnetic field.
-The central baryon number density is expressed in units of $n_{0}$, the nuclear saturation density.
-At absolute zero temperature, the chemical potential is equivalent to the Fermi energy $(\mu=E_{F})$.
-We model the magnetic field profile within a deformed magnetized quark star as a function of the chemical potential of the strange quark $(\mu_{s})$ instead of as a density dependent function and is defined by the relation similar to the one given in \cite{Ba97,Ba98,Sahoo24}:
+Using the average energy density on the right hand side ensures that the mass density anisotropy is properly incorporated into the stellar configuration.
+Eqs.~\eqref{eq:mtov} are solved numerically with the required boundary conditions (discussed earlier) to determine the mass-radius relationship of deformed magnetized quark star.\\ {\bf{Magnetic Field Profile:}} In compact stars, the magnetic field is expected to vary with density, being stronger in the core and weaker near the surface.
+Instead of prescribing a purely density-dependent magnetic field ${B(n_{B})}$, we express it as a function of strange quark chemical potential ${\mu_s{}}$, which is a monotonic proxy for density at zero temperature (${\mu=E_{F}}$).
+This formulation provides numerical stability and better connects the microscopic quark properties to the macroscopic magnetic field distribution.
+The magnetic field profile is parameterized as~\cite{Ba97,Ba98,Sahoo24}: